The watch on the right is our Fractal Emergence.

 Smartphones and Smartwatches

-Smartwatches were first introduced from 1994, but really took off in the 21st century, where they helped further blur the line between timepieces and technology.
+Smartwatches were introduced around the mid 1990s, with the Timex Datalink available from 1994 and the Seiko Ruputer from 1998, but really took off in the 21st century, where they helped further blur the line between timepieces and technology.
 Smartwatches, descendants of digital watches, integrate with smartphones, track health metrics, and provide connectivity, embodying the contemporary emphasis on interconnectedness and data-driven living.

-Today, wristwatches are not only functional timekeeping devices but also expressions of personal style and luxury.
-With everyone having the exact time on their smartphone, wristwatches no longer need to focus on timekeeping, with at least one watch (the Haldeman H9) now not having any form of time display at all.
+Today, most wristwatches are not primarily functional timekeeping devices but more about being expressions of personal style and luxury.
+With most people in the developed world having the exact time on their smartphone, wristwatches no longer need to focus on timekeeping, with at least one watch (the Haldeman H9) now not having any form of readable time display at all.

-There are now some watches with a degree of influence from art jewellery, which uses much more complex forms and textures compared to the simple geometric forms and smooth polished surfaces of fine jewellery.
+There are now some watches with what can be seen as a degree of influence from art jewellery, which welcomes much more complex forms and textures compared to the simple geometric forms and smooth polished surfaces of fine jewellery.

 An example of this is how Holthinrichs watches proudly display the raw 3D printed texture on some parts of their watches . . . as well as the creativity shown on the dial of this one from their Liminality series shown below: